-Report: Stevens changes mind on Kavanaugh
+Former Justice Stevens changes mind on Kavanaugh

-Retired Supreme Court Justice John Paul Stevens said Thursday Supreme Court nominee Brett Kavanaugh does not belong on the nation's highest court, according to the Palm Beach Post.
+Retired Supreme Court Justice John Paul Stevens suggested Thursday he believes Supreme Court nominee Brett Kavanaugh should not sit on the nation's highest court.

-Stevens said Kavanaugh's performance during his testimony in front of the Senate Judiciary Committee changed his mind about Kavanaugh's suitability for the court, according to the report.
-He added the nominee lacks the temperament for the position, the Post reported.
+Stevens said during an event in front of a small crowd that Kavanaugh's performance last week during his testimony in front of the Senate Judiciary Committee caused him to change his mind about Kavanaugh's suitability for the court.

-"At that time, I thought (Kavanaugh) had the qualifications for the Supreme Court should he be selected," Stevens said, according to the Post, during an event in front of a small crowd in Boca Raton, Florida.

-"I've changed my views for reasons that have no relationship to his intellectual ability. ...
-I feel his performance in the hearings ultimately changed my mind."
+The retired Supreme Court justice said there is "merit" in the criticism that Kavanaugh "has demonstrated a potential bias involving enough potential (litigation) before the court that he would not be able to perform his full responsibilities."

+"The senators should really pay attention to it for the good of the court," Stevens said.
+"It's not healthy to get a new justice that can only do a part-time job."

 Stevens, 98, served on the Supreme Court from 1975 until his retirement in 2010.
 President Gerald Ford nominated Stevens to the court.
 Stevens was a lifelong Republican but was considered liberal in his judicial rulings.

-Kavanaugh and California professor Christine Blasey Ford both testified in front of the Judiciary Committee on September 27 after Ford came forward with an allegation of sexual assault against the judge.
+Kavanaugh and California professor Christine Blasey Ford testified in front of the Judiciary Committee on September 27 after Ford came forward with an allegation of sexual assault against the judge.
 The incident allegedly took place when they were both in high school.
 Kavanaugh denies the allegations.

-Stevens said, according to the Palm Beach Post, there is some merit to the criticisms that Kavanaugh displayed a potential for political bias should he serve on the Supreme Court during his hearing.

-"I think there's merit to that criticism and I think the senators should really pay attention that," Stevens said at a closed event hosted by retirement group, The Institute for Learning.
+In his testimony to the Judiciary Committee, Kavanaugh attacked Democrats and delivered the angriest partisan message heard from a Supreme Court nominee in modern times.

+"This whole two-week effort has been a calculated and orchestrated political hit, fueled with apparent pent-up anger about President Trump and the 2016 election, fear that has been unfairly stoked about my judicial record, revenge on behalf of the Clintons and millions of dollars in money from outside left-wing opposition groups," Kavanaugh said at the hearing.

 Related Content

-- Report: Stevens changes mind on Kavanaugh
+- Former Justice Stevens changes mind on Kavanaugh

+- Former Justice John Paul Stevens suggests Kavanaugh should not sit on Supreme Court

 - Steven Spielberg Fast Facts